c2dc/sticks/README.md

 Content:

 data/attacker: Caldeira operations and the abilities to run them on a Linux enviroment.
-At this moment we have two operations: Fox Kitten and Soft Cell.
+At this moment we have two operations: ShadowRay and Soft Cell.